Retrieval Augmented Thought Process for Private Data Handling in Healthcare: Related Work

 \textbf{High Interpretability.} Finally, we wish to highlight the high interpretability of RATP.
 As demonstrated in the inference example in Figure \ref{fig:example}, for each answer provided by our system, the entire thought process $s_\pi = (\phi_0,a_0,\phi_1,...,\phi_T)$ is accessible.
 The final thought $\phi_T$ provides the rationale behind the generated answer, and additionally, we can trace the source of the information through the retrieved documents.
-Since the entire thought process is documented in textual form, it becomes particularly straightforward to understand any failures and accordingly adjust the method.